 A: No. You do not have to become certified in order to work as a medical administrative assistant.
 However, passing the CMAA exam to become certified may help you stand out in the field as an applicant.
 To learn more, see the above section entitled, “Helping you prepare for the Certified Medical Administrative Assistant (CMAA) exam.”

-Q: What’s it like to take medical administrative assistant classes online?
+Q: What’s it like to take medical administrative assistant courses online?

-Q: What kind of medical administrative assistant classes would I take?
+Q: What kind of medical administrative assistant courses would I take?

-A: UMA medical administrative assistant classes include: Introduction to Medical Administrative Assisting, Medical Terminology and Transcription, Medical Coding II and more.
-To see complete list of courses for medical administrative assistant diploma and degree, see the diploma and degree “classes” sections above.
+A: UMA medical administrative assistant courses include: Introduction to Medical Administrative Assisting, Medical Terminology and Transcription, Medical Coding II and more.
+To see a complete list of courses for medical administrative assistant, see the courses sections above.

 Q: Is there a difference between medical administrative assistant schools?